redgeoff/pouchdb-persist/README.md

 Persistent replication in PouchDB

+## Status: do not use pouchdb-persist as it will not work with the latest pouchdb. pouchdb-persist was created when there were no similar options in pouchdb.
+Instead, use the live replication settings in pouchdb.

 Why?
 ----
 The `replicate()` routines in PouchDB are not fault-tolerant and will stop replicating if there are any network disruptions.
 PouchDB Persist implements an exponential backoff routine that will keep retrying until your connection is restored.